Bottas beats Vettel to take pole position for Austrian GP | WHIZ News

 SPIELBERG, Austria (AP) — Mercedes driver Valtteri Bottas beat Ferrari’s Sebastian Vettel to take pole position for the Austrian Grand Prix on Saturday.

 It was the second pole of the Finnish driver’s career, and both have been since joining Mercedes this season.
-This pole was on the Spielberg track where Bottas secured his first podium finish three years ago, coming third when driving for Williams.
+The latest pole was on the Spielberg track where Bottas secured his first podium finish three years ago, coming third when driving for Williams.

 “The laps were getting better and better.
 It should be a good fight tomorrow,” said Bottas, who is third in the title race but trails championship leader Vettel by 42 points.
 “I’m sure Lewis (Hamilton) still has a lot of time to come back and get points for the team.”